Graig Nettles: Career

 Nettles enjoyed his best season in 1977, when he picked up his first of two Gold Glove Awards, and batted .255 while setting career-highs with 37 homers and 107 RBI in 158 games, helping lead the Yankees to a World Series victory over the Los Angeles Dodgers.
 The following season, Nettles earned his second Gold Glove to help the Yankees bring back-to-back World Series championships to the Bronx.

 During Game 3 of the 1978 World Series at Yankee Stadium, with the Dodgers leading the series two games to none, Nettles made some spectacular plays at the hot corner to stop potential run-scoring hits and help the Yankees win a crucial game in the series.
 New York went on to win the next three contests and clinch the world championship.

 In July 1980, Nettles hit his 267th career home run, the most among AL third basemen.
 He was limited to 89 games in 1980 because of hepatitis, which plagued him all year long.

+Before the 1982 season, the Yankees named Nettles their team captain.
 In the fall of 1982, George Steinbrenner, the Yankees owner, stated that Nettles "is in the twilight of his career, and if he never plays another game for me, he has earned more than what I have paid him."
 This comment insulted Nettles and led to his growing dissatisfaction with the Yankees.
 The dissatisfaction continued when the Yankees acquired Toby Harrah in February 1984, intending to platoon him with Nettles at third base.
 In response, Nettles arrived at the Yankees' spring training camp in Florida at the very deadline for players to report.
 On March 30, 1984, the Yankees traded Nettles to the San Diego Padres for Dennis Rasmussen and a PTBNL.
 Nettles had wanted to play closer to his San Diego home, and his approval of the trade was required given his years of service.